 There also have been dramatic changes and breakthroughs within IBR.
 New issues, challenges and opportunities have emerged.
 For example: there have been major technical developments, including the development of:

 a) Tissue culture of banana, Aloe Vera, Jatropha and rose plantlets that are free of diseases and have high yields.

 b) Organic farming practices which include the development of Vermiculture compost and its benefits

 c) Oyster and button mushroom production and other useful plantlets.
 These have all improved on the business models of many farmers/institutions.

 d) Bioprospecting and characterization of microbes with industrial potential.

 The institute through the university management has a responsibility to communicate information about its programs and initiatives, while protecting the confidentiality of its business prospects.
 Economic prosperity of our state is a direct result of the education level of our workforce.
 Kenya must make a stronger connection between education and economic development.
 To this end IBR has produced Ph.D. and M.Sc. graduands some of whom have been employed by the university.

 Finally, technology is shrinking the globe, and Kenya is poised to be a major player in the rapidly evolving new economy.
 JKUAT strives to create high-tech and knowledge-based opportunities in science, technology, engineering and business enterprise.
 Recent efforts by the university to attract these types of high-quality trainings have already achieved success.

-Dr. Aggrey Bernard Nyende
+Prof. Aggrey Bernard Nyende